codemaskinc/react-smart-scroller/README.md

 spacing       | number              | Default: `0`.<br> Space in pixels between elements. trackProps    | React.CssProperties | Default: `undefined`.<br> Css styles to original track.
 thumb         | JSX.Element         | Default: `rectangle`.<br> Element that if provided overrides default rectangle.
-vertical      | boolean             | Default: `false`.<br> Defines direction of scrollbar - horizontal in default.<br>If height of ReactSmartSlider is not defined it will automatically resize to 100% and scroll will not be visible.
+vertical      | boolean             | Default: `false`.<br> Defines direction of scrollbar - horizontal in default.<br>If height of ReactSmartScroller is not defined it will automatically resize to 100% and scroll will not be visible.

 ## Usage